kerasking/iOSBuildService/readme.md

     ```

     which the URL is /foo, method is POST, and the function is paramed with request and response which are general nodeJS objects.

+3. how to use config file?

+    in the `workers` directory, there is a config file to indicate information for build worker.

+    here is an example:

+    ```javascript
+    configuration["buildWorker"] = {
+        "APEB":{
+            "repo":"git@gitcafe.com:casatwy/Expended-Business.git",
+            "projectPath":"/Users/zhouxuecheng/iOSBuildProjects/APEB",
+            "projectDirName":"Expended-Business"
+        }
+    };
+    ```

+    `APEB` is the appname which was sent by your request

+    in `APEB`, there are repo, projectPath, and projectDirName. projectDirName is the directory name after running `git clone`, always same as the last segment of repo. worker will enter this directory and find `BashScript/create.sh` to create your project.